Department of Undergraduate NursingRebecca Riley, Department Head

 - Make application to enroll in the University according to admission criteria.
 The transfer student admitted to the University must be in compliance with the eligibility and retention-progression criteria for the BSN Program.

-- Contact the College of Nursing to initiate a transcript(s) evaluation after a letter of acceptance is received.
+- Contact the Department of Undergraduate Nursing to initiate a transcript(s) evaluation after a letter of acceptance is received.

-- Provide a transcript of all previous college work to the College of Nursing.
+- Provide a transcript of all previous college work to the Department of Undergraduate Nursing.

-- Submit a course description and content from completed nursing courses to the College of Nursing transfer advisor one semester prior to placement in the clinical nursing sequence, as requested.
+- Submit a course description and content from completed nursing courses to the Department of Undergraduate Nursing transfer advisor one semester prior to placement in the clinical nursing sequence, as requested.

 - Complete 12 semester hours of course work or permission of the Dean prior to enrollment in any 300 or 400 level nursing course.